 Jesse Eisenberg And Kieran Culkin’s A Real Pain Is Somehow The Funniest And Saddest Movie I’ve Seen This Year

 There’s something funny about grief, and A Real Pain captures it perfectly.
 The film, written and directed by Jesse Eisenberg, is about two cousins — played by Eisenberg and Kieran Culkin — taking a trip to Poland to visit their late grandmother’s old home.
-This movie, which I saw at the New York Film Festival, is a hilarious and tragic depiction of grief, loss and family, and it somehow managed to be both the funniest and saddest project on the 2024 movie schedule that I’ve seen so far.
+This movie, which I saw at a press screening for the New York Film Festival, is a hilarious and tragic depiction of grief, loss and family, and it somehow managed to be both the funniest and saddest project on the 2024 movie schedule that I’ve seen so far.

 A Real Pain Is Uproariously Funny